airshipit/drydock/helm_drydock/objects/readme.md

 # Drydock Model #

-Models for the drydock design parts and subparts
+Object models for the drydock design parts and subparts.
+We use oslo.versionedobjects as the supporting library for object management to support RPC and versioned persistence.

 ## Features ##